Brett MacDonald

 Darren O’Brien

-SMART Recovery Ireland representation
+Chairman/SMART Recovery Ireland representation

 Darren is the Chairperson of SMART Recovery Ireland CLG.
-An accredited counsellor with Addiction Counsellors of Ireland (ACI) holding a Hons degree in Counselling and Psychotherapy and a Masters in Cognitive Behavioural Therapy.
+An accredited counsellor with Addiction Counsellors of Ireland (ACI) holding a Hons degree in Counselling and Psychotherapy and a Masters in Cognitive Behavioral Therapy.
 Darren currently works within the addiction services and has vast experience within the area of Addiction Recovery.
 He is an active board member of several community and voluntary organisations.

 Due to his own experiences Darren was one of the first to train as a peer facilitator and started the country’s first peer led meeting in Carrick on Shannon in 2014.
 As one of the founding directors of SMART Recovery Ireland CLG, Darren believes the potential for SMART Recovery in Ireland and worldwide had phenomenal potential and is looking forward to being part of its growth.